Continued from the beginning

 I agree with Steve that the works I cited to prove the pedigree of my interpretation often involve legendary embellishments.
 I don’t think 1 Enoch 6–7, for example, is likely to be true where it overreaches the Bible in its details.
 My point was twofold:

 To our knowledge, alternative readings are late innovations in the history of understanding the text.
-That lends prima facie weight to the traditional reading (and those italics are not just there because prima facie is a Latin term).
+That lends prima facie weight to the traditional reading (and those italics are not just there because it’s a Latin term).

 If 2 Peter 2 and Jude are referring back to Genesis 6:1–4, as they appear to be, then the fact that the “Enochian” interpretation was widespread and commonly accepted, with no competition that we know about, is very significant to exegeting what Peter and Jude are saying—because the key question in any exegesis is How would the original readers have understood this?

 3. Steve’s odd argument

 Steve’s main argument against the Enochian interpretation is that once the sons of God became human, they would have only human abilities, and would therefore neither (a) be able to return to their former spirit state, nor (b) sire unusual children.
 I find this argument frankly puzzling.

 We know next to nothing about the abilities of the sons of God, save that they are literally godlike.
 Under biblical anthropology, human beings are a composite of spirit and matter.
 Is there some reason—some definitive, scientific reason—that the sons of God could not form human bodies to inhabit, or take human bodies to inhabit, in much the way that demons inhabit people?
 This would not require them to become human, as if their spiritual essences could be transformed into human essences.
 It would simply require adding flesh to their natures.